yevheniimoroziuk/openregistry.lots.loki/docs/source/overview.rst

 Overview
 ========

-openregistry.lots.basic contains the description of the Registry Data Base.
+openregistry.lots.loki contains the description of the Lots Registry.

 Features
 --------

-* Lots are formed by DGF.
+* Lot represents the finalized object to be privatized within the process .
-* Several assets (or the one only) may be included in one lot.
+* One asset only may be included in a single lot.
-* Assets which are included in lot, will be marked as attached to it, after that lot is finally formed.
-* In case of at least one asset, which is going to be included in a lot, has already been attached to another one, such a lot will be marked as invalid.
+* Asset which is included in lot, marked as attached to it and can't be used for other lots formation.
-* After lot has been successfully created, it becomes available for auction.
+* Lot can be deleted only in case of `documentType: cancellationDetails` has been attached.
+* Time for the lot to be edited is `rectificationPeriod`.
+* Lots in `status: active.salable` are available for further usage with a meaning of a procedure creation.

 Conventions
 -----------